Ephigenia/ikea-availability-checker/README.md

 ## Trouble Shooting

 - `DEPRECATED`
     You’re trying to check the availability for a product which may not be available in the country/store.
+Read more about in the [Discussions](https://github.com/Ephigenia/ikea-availability-checker/discussions/83)

 Other Projects & Articles